Hatang Kayi language: Terminology

 The language is referred to by various terms in linguistic literature.
 The speakers refer to their language as Hatang-Kayi ('this language') while Remontado is the most common term in English literature used to refer to both the community and their language.
 Sinauna (meaning 'ancient' or 'old' in Tagalog) is a term used in some literature that originates after the language's discovery in the 1970s but has never been used by the speakers of the language themselves.

 Remontado Agta has also been used but this is also erroneous as speakers of this language are never referred to as Agta.

 Classification

 Reid (2010) classifies the language as a Central Luzon language, just like Kapampangan and Sambal.

 Distribution

-The Remontado Dumagat were traditionally found in the mountains around the boundary between Sampaloc district in Tanay, Rizal, and General Nakar, Quezon.
+The Remontado Dumagat were traditionally found in the mountains around the boundary between Barangay Sampaloc in Tanay, Rizal, and General Nakar, Quezon.

 Today, Remontado is spoken in the following five villages, where it is only spoken by elderly people over the age of 50.
-Two of the villages are in Barangay Santa Inez, Tanay town, Rizal Province, and three of the villages are in Barangay Limutan, General Nakar town, Quezon Province.
+Two of the villages are in Barangay Santa Inez, Tanay, Rizal, and three of the villages are in Barangay Limutan, General Nakar, Quezon.